-Instant Pot Taco Pasta is made with ground beef, black beans, corn, green chiles, and taco seasoning for Southwestern-inspired flavor.
+Instant Pot Taco Pasta is made with ground beef, black beans, corn, green chiles, and taco seasoning for a Southwestern-inspired flavor.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.